alanpryoga/featureguard/README.md

 # FeatureGuard
 FeatureGuard is a feature flags library that uses Redis as the storage backend for Go.
-It provides a simple interface to enable, disable, toggle, and check the status of feature flags.s
+It provides a simple interface to enable, disable, toggle, and check the status of feature flags.

 ## Getting Started
 These instructions will help you integrate FeatureGuard into your Go project.